 Growth in TWC's residential operations has slowed in recent years as it operates in mature, competitive markets.
 The company seeks to extend its services to mobile devices and to non-TV devices to help it retain and gain customers.
 In a deal with Microsoft, TWC will make its TV app available for the Xbox One video game and entertainment system.
 Consumers with an Xbox Live account will have access to free and subscription On Demand titles.
 TWC teamed up with Boingo to provide Passpoint roaming access to their subscribers.
 Qualified TWC Internet customers and Boingo subscribers can connect to secure WiFi networks at thousands of locations, including 25 high traffic airports in the U.S.

 Expanding options for its customers us important as alternatives to cable and satellite TV profilerate.
 While TWC carries nascent competitors such as Netflix and Hulu via its ISP, such services could eat into TWC's more profitable cable business.
 Another potential problem for TWC is the Federal Communications Commission's vote to regulate the Internet like a utility.
 That could prevent TWC and its competitors (or eventual partner, Comcast) from finding sources of revenue in different tiers of service.

 The company is focused on improving the quality and reliability of its residential products and offering distinguished customer service.
 TWC expects to see continued strong growth in its business services segment; it predicts revenue of more than $5 billion from those offerings by 2018.

 Mergers and Acquisitions

 Acquisitions have played their part in TWC's strategy.
-In 2013 it bolstered its business services wholesale transport offerings with the purchase of DukeNet Communications for about $600 million; the deal adds some 8,700 route miles in the southeastern US to the company's fiber optic network.
+In 2014, the company closed its acquisition of DukeNet Communications.
+The $600 million purchase bolstered TWC's business services wholesale transport offerings by adding some 8,700 route miles in the southeastern US to the company's fiber optic network.